datatrail-jhu/10_dsjob/scripts/03_website_script.md

 In that same directory, open accomplishments.md.
 Set active = false and save your changes.

 Finally, to turn off Gallery go into cloud/project/content/home/gallery, open index.md.
 Set active = false and save your changes.
 Now, when you save and preview your website, you can scroll through to see that all these sections will have been removed.
 Your site will be minimal, but it's a great place to start!
 You can always add back in any of these sections later.

 We opted not to turn off the posts section of your website.
 Now, we won't specify in this lesson what to specifically include in this section, but we will encourage you to write blog posts and include them in this section.
 For now, we'll delete the posts that are already in there, since they're not your blog posts and show you how to write blog posts in the future.

 Navigate to /cloud/project/content/post/getting-started.
-In this directory, you'll se a few files.
+In this directory, you'll see a few files.
 One of them will be index.md If you were to open this file, you'd see all the contents used to write that "Getting Started" post currently on your website.

 While there's lots of helpful information in this post, you didn't write it, so you'll want to delete this directory.
 The same goes for the jupyter directory.
 Select both directories and delete the contents.
 Another file in there will be a file with a name similar to:  2015-07-23-r-markdown.Rmd.
 This will contain the text we included at the beginning of the lesson in the "Edit" box.
 You can leave this file for now.
 There will be time to edit and write new posts later!